Suzuki Group’s Basic Policy on Respect for Human Rights

 Suzuki decided to bolster efforts in respect human rights in 2021 and has promoted a variety of initiatives, including the establishment of a basic policy on human rights as part of human rights due diligence.

-Following advice from outside experts, we established the Suzuki Group’s basic policy regarding human rights resolved by the Board of Directors in December 2022 (→ Suzuki Group’s basic policy regarding human rights).
+Following advice from outside experts, we established the Suzuki Group’s Basic Policy on Respect for Human Rights resolved by the Board of Directors in December 2022 (→ Suzuki Group’s Basic Policy on Respect for Human Rights).
 We posted the information on the Suzuki website to publicize the policy to those concerned.

 Each company in the Suzuki Group (including overseas subsidiaries) is in the process of adding a clause on respect for human rights to the basic purchasing agreements with suppliers.